andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash_install.md

 would be added into `press` sheet, but change nothing in `event`.

-If previuos event started more than `autoclose` seconds ago and not closed yet, if would be auto-closed with `default` length and new event will start.
+If previuos event started more than `autoclose` seconds ago and not closed yet, if would be auto-closed with `default` seconds length and new event will start.
 In other cases app closes unclosed event or starts new one if previous event is already closed.